|

 What was the make and model of the truck used on Lassie?

-Not a question you ask most women!
-The cars and trucks were provided by Chrysler, at least through the Timmy and later episodes; if you look at the credits it has a notation mentioning this.
+I'm not a car person!
+The cars and trucks were provided by Chrysler at least through the Timmy and later episodes; if you look at the credits it has a notation mentioning this.
 So the cars are Chryslers; pretty sure the trucks are Dodges, since Chrysler owns Dodge and I don't believe Chrysler itself ever had a truck division.
 I have never seen a model name on any of them; maybe someone else has seen an ID.

-UPDATE: Alfred Gruhler sent me an informative e-mail about the carsin the Jeff episodes they were not Chryslers.
-He says "[T]the Miller's car is a 1949 Ford while Gramps' pickup is a 1941 Ford."
+Alfred Gruhler sent me an informative e-mail about the carsin the Jeff episodes they were not Chryslers.
+He says "[T]he Miller's car is a 1949 Ford while Gramps' pickup is a 1941 Ford."

 Other vehicle trivia: